Table of Contents

-Two-factor authentication, which is also be known as two-step verification, is a type of technology that provides added protection when logging into accounts.
-Many sites like Google and Apple use two-factor authentication or two-step verification.
+Two-factor authentication, which is also be known as two-step verification, is a type of technology that adds an extra layer of security when logging into accounts.
+Many sites like Google authenticator and Apple use two-factor authentication or two-step verification.
 The usual username and password that almost all websites use are the primary authentication to an account.
-However, for extra security, you can link your account a secondary authentication process.
+However, for extra security, you can link your account to a secondary authentication process.

-You may ask yourself which one you should use between SMS and authentication app.
-Both method work for the same goal-- to protect your account from being compromised.
+You may ask yourself which one you should use between SMS and the authentication app.
+Both methods work for the same goal– to protect your account from being compromised.

-Two-factor authentication does not guarantee 100% protection.
+Two-step authentication Amazon does not guarantee 100% protection.
 However, it adds more security walls.
 You need it especially if you have linked your credit cards information and personal information to your e-mail account.
 Hackers would prefer accounts that are easier to break into.
 By using the two-factor authentication, hackers might deem it not worth the effort to break into your Amazon account.
-You can visit https://twofactorauth.org/ to check if the apps and websites you use have two-factor authentication.
+You can visit TwoFactorAuth to check if the apps and websites you use have two-factor authentication.